KevinMarquette/kevinmarquette.github.io/_draft/modules.md

 # Module manifest

-We really should't call our module done until we add a module manifest.
+We really shouldn't call our module done until we add a module manifest.
 This adds metadata about your module.
 It includes author information and versioning.
 It also will enable PowerShell to autoload our module if we create it correctly.

 The module manifest is just a hashtable saved as a `*.psd1` file.
 The name of the file should match the same of the folder.
 By creating this file, it will get loaded when you call `Import-Module`.